INCATools/biosample-analysis/nlp/README.md

     i. j: number of workers (for parallel threads) ii. v: verbose

-8. The ouput folder should have the result.
+8. The output folder should have the result.

+NOTE:
+      a.
+The input folder in GitHub has only 1000 text files since the whole dataset is too big to upload to GitHub.
+      b.
+The output corresponds to those 1000 text files.